digital-chemistry-laboratory/morfeus/docs/cone_angle.rst

 asymmetric ligands and are not implemented in this package.
 Instead, the exact cone angles [1]_ are used.
 These are also defined for multidentate ligands.

-The method implemented in morfeus is taken directly from the article by Allen [1]_.
+The method implemented in ᴍᴏʀғᴇᴜs is taken directly from the article by Allen [1]_.
 The results have been benchmarked against Table 1 of the original article and agree within numerical accuracy.